Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Study Guide.md

 (b) Explain the different error recovery strategies.
-**Panic-mode recovery** – Keep parsing until a synchronizing token is found. (e.g. semicolon) **Phrase-level recovery** – Insert/delete a small number of tokens to continue parsing.
+**Panic-mode recovery** – Keep parsing until a synchronizing token is found. (e.g. semicolon) **Phrase-level recovery** – Replace the prefix of the remaining input by a string that allows the parser to continue **Error productions** – Add grammar rules to handle common mistakes.